-3.5 Assist in the preparation of the Club Budget and to ensure that expenditure is in accordance with the approved budget.
+3.5 Assist in the preparation of the club budget and to ensure that expenditure is in accordance with the approved budget.

-5. The Range Captain
+- The Range Captain.

-The Range Captain shall: –
+The Range Captain shall:

-5.2 Arrange for production of all target requirements.
+6.2 Arrange for production of all target requirements.

-5.3 Act as Range Safety Officer and ensure that adequate safety measures are enforced on the ranges.
+5-3 Act as Range safety officer and ensure that adequate safety measures are enforced on the ranges.

 5.4 Arbitrate on the competency of new members in the absence of the Shoot Director/Coach.

-5.5 Enforce the provisions of the Constitution and By-Laws as prescribed for conduct on the Ranges.
+5.5 Enforce the provisions of the constitution and By-Laws as prescribed for conduct on the Ranges.

 7. The Shoot Director/Coach

-The shoot Instructor: –
+The shoot Director/Coach shall:

-7.3 To instruct new members as required.
+7.2 To coach all members as required.

-4. Broad heads are not to be brought to the Club and are expressly prohibited from use on any shooting range.
+4. Broadheads are not to be brought to the club and are expressly prohibited from use on any shooting range.

-6. No member, regardless of position held, shall alter the shooting course layout or to relocate butts or shooting points without the prior approval of the Range Captain.
+6. No member, regardless of the position held, shall alter the shooting course layout or to relocate butts or shooting points without the prior approval of the Range Captain.

-8. Probationary members are not permitted to shoot on Club Ranges until such time that they have shown themselves competent in the use of the Bow, to a member of the Committee.
+7. All visitors to the club are to be directed to an Executive officer of the club on arrival.
+8. Probationary members are not permitted to shoot on club Ranges until such time that they have shown themselves to be competent in the use of the Bow, to the coach or other authorised officer.

 9. Novice archers (unskilled) either individually or severally, shall not shoot on the range courses without a qualified member being present.

-12. No flora is to be cut, damaged or removed from the range without prior permission of the range Captain.
+12. No flora is to be cut, damaged, or removed from the range without prior permission of the Range Captain.

-15. No arrow of any description may be shot in any area other than the Club ranges.
+14. No arrow of any description may be shot in any area other than the Club ranges.

-21. All Club members shall be required to attend and participate in 3D AAA interclub shoots from time to time.
+18. All Club members shall be required to attend and participate in 3D AAA interclub shoots from time to time.

-23.Obscene language will not be tolerated at any level as consideration is to be given to others.
+20.Obscene language will not be tolerated at any level as consideration is to be given to others.
 Breaches of this by-law will not be accepted, and disciplinary action will follow.

-25. No butts are to be cut open by any person looking for an arrow point.
+22. No butts are to be cut open by any person looking for an arrow point.
 It is essential to consult with the Range Captain in such cases.
 Breaches of this by-law will not be accepted.

-27. Any breaches of these by-laws will not be accepted, and disciplinary action will follow.
+24. Any breaches of these by-laws will not be accepted, and disciplinary action will follow.

-28. The President is to present a written report of the Club's annual operations at the Annual General meeting.
+25. The President is to present a written report of the Club's annual operations at the Annual General meeting.